link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 ## Producing

-Producing is nothing but appending data to the primary partition, further synchronizing to replicas.
+Producing simply means appending data to the primary partition and subsequently synchronizing it to the replicas.

 ```d2
 direction: right
 mq: MQ cluster {
     b1: Broker 1 (Primary)